Affordable Care Act Tax Provisions

 The Affordable Care Act establishes a number of new requirements for group health plans.
 Interim guidance on changes to the nondiscrimination requirements for group health plans can be found in Notice 2011-1, which provides that employers will not be subject to penalties until after additional guidance is issued.
 Additionally, TD 9575 and REG-140038-10, issued by DOL, HHS and IRS, provide information on the summary of benefits and coverage and the uniform glossary.
 Notice 2012-59 provides guidance to group health plans on the waiting periods they may apply before coverage starts.
-On March 19, 2013, HHS, DOL and IRS issued proposed regulations on the ninety-day waiting period limitation.
-The proposed regulations solicit public comments to be submitted to DOL.
+On June 20, 2014, HHS, DOL and IRS issued final regulations on the ninety-day waiting period limitation..

 More information on group health plan requirements is available on the websites of the Departments of Health and Human Services and Labor and in additional guidance.

 Further, Notice 2013-54 provides guidance regarding the application of the Affordable Care Act’s market reforms to certain types of group health plans, including health reimbursement arrangements (HRAs), health flexible spending arrangements (health FSAs) and certain other employer healthcare arrangements, including arrangements under which an employer reimburses an employee for some or all of the premium expenses incurred for an individual health insurance policy.